FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### What advantage do Java’s layout managers provide over traditional windowing systems?
-(Mid)

 Java uses layout managers to lay out components in a consistent manner, across all windowing platforms.
 Since layout managers aren’t tied to absolute sizing and positioning, they are able to accomodate platform-specific differences among windowing systems